Albeoris/Memoria/README.md

 4. If you not see "Memoria.log" try to run game with administrator rights
 5. If the error persists see "\FINAL FANTASY IX\x64(or x86)\FF9_Data\output_log.txt"

 # Features:
 1. Disable/Enable cheats
 2. Load anywhere (Alt+F9)
+3. All of the characters available
-3. Change the game font
+4. Change the game font
-4. Export text resources
+5. Export text resources and field backgrounds

 # Configuration:
-Now you can:
-1. Disable cheats
+1. Open Memoria.ini
-2. Change font
-3. Export text resources.
-Change "Enabled" value from "0" to "1", specify other params and try run the game.
+2. Change "Enabled" value from "0" to "1" for what you need
+3. Specify other params.
+4. Save your edits and try run the game.

 # Exported types (for developers)